mikaelkyllonen/mikaelkyllonen/README.md

 # 👋 Hello, I'm Mikael

 I'm a full-stack developer trainee passionate about the intricate dance between front-end aesthetics and back-end functionality in web development.
-Currently I am working on my thesis.

 ---